 For Amazon, it was giving value back to their customers in the form of free shipping and 1-Click purchasing, forgoing boatloads of profit along the way.

 For your ecommerce store, the way you're able to enchant your customers will surely be different.
-But it's that unique way you make each customer's day that makes your brand bulletproof.
+But it's that unique way you make each customer's day that makes customer loyalty to your brand bulletproof.